Leaderboard

 2 points

-20. As part of the DVD package I send, I include a very important document that complements the video.
+As part of the DVD package I send, I include a very important document that complements the video.
 I, also, send out an email that discusses how best to use the video.
 I have sent a number of copies of the video out by WeTransfer and separately send out the documentation along with the supporting email.
 It adds a separate step with regard to playing it.
 The .cdr file doesn't just automatically play like inserting it into a CD player.
 On the Mac it plays with "DVD Player" or on both a Mac or Windows machine it plays with a multimedia player such as "VLC".
 The video is not long (but each type of approach can be played over and over again), is not a polished production as many videos might be, but is different than any videos I have seen in that it was shot and composited to show in one picture the approach perspective from both the pilot's view and side view from the ground.
 Since it was made with tape, there is no prop interference and the unintentional but beneficial low alternator noise demonstrates the proper use of power in the approaches, ie, the less power changes the better.
 One other thing, I unapologetically included an unintended go around to show that, no matter what your experience level, when the unexpected happens, a go around can be started with a quick decision with no anxiety.
-Bottom line, the video can be sent out as a download.
+Bottom line, the video can be sent out as a download.2 points

-21. It is all about certification/qualification to a known standard: proof that the device is trustworthy, if you will.
+It is all about certification/qualification to a known standard: proof that the device is trustworthy, if you will.
 The factory gauge system went through certification testing and was part of the Type Certificate issued for the aircraft.
 An aftermarket device monitoring all cylinders may well be a more accurate and better device but without proper testing and documentation the FAA says "no bueno".
 So, naturally, those companies that go through all the certification testing can advertise as "primary" and charge a hefty premium.
 Those that don't...well, you do get a better price!
 IOW, the FAA doesn't want you, the owner, to get to decide what is 'good enough' and I can't say I blame them.
-Welcome to aviation
+Welcome to aviation2 points

-22. Whatever you do, don’t spend the night!
+Whatever you do, don’t spend the night!
 My wife and I were flying back from New Orleans a few years ago.
 The winds were howling in the wrong direction.
 I asked her if she would mind stopping and spending the night and we would fly home in the morning.
 She said “thank god, yes!”.
 So we stopped in Pecos and got the crew car and went into town.
 The only room we could find was in the Motel 6.
 The whole town was slammed with oil field workers.
 We quickly discovered that there are about 3 females in all of Pecos.
 Everywhere we went there were hundreds of eyes staring at her.
-Very bizarre.
+Very bizarre.1 point

 1 point